-- Lead school-wide emergency response planning culminating into an annual comprehensive District Safety Plan. - Respond to immediate threats of harm to students or staff, and respond to low-level, non-violent criminal activity. - Provide intervention, upon request by staff, when a student or students are acting unsafely or disruptive and refusing the staff member's request to stop the unsafe or disruptive activity. - Provide guidance to administration with searches, investigations, and questioning of students. - Be a consultant to the Superintendent and school administration regarding the arrest process. - Interact with students and participate in school events to support the District's learning objectives.
+- Lead school-wide emergency response planning culminating into an annual comprehensive District Safety Plan. - Respond to immediate threats of harm to students or staff, and respond to low-level, non-violent criminal activity. - Provide intervention, upon request by staff, when a student or students are acting unsafely or disruptive and refusing the staff member's request to stop the unsafe or disruptive activity.

+- Provide guidance to administration with searches, investigations, and questioning of students. - Be a consultant to the Superintendent and school administration regarding Penal Law and Criminal Procedure Law.

+• Interact with students and participate in school events to support the District's learning objectives.